adrianoted/gulp-frontend/README.md

 Gulp configuration for a Frontend UI worklow.
-This starter kit was intended to experiment  some "weird" dev tools together.
+This starter kit was intended to experiment  some "weird" tools together.

 ## Overview
 The idea behind is to separate the content, the logic and the template.
 The `content.json` file is generated dynamically by the Gulp task.
 This is the result of the union between the partial files contained in the `partials folder`.
 Here you can split he content in many JSON files to store info such as menu items, sidebar links, paragraphs and so on.